Build Healthy Habits For Kids With a Feeding Schedule

 As much as we may hate to admit it, kids actually do better with structure.
 When there is a reliable routine in place, this can help kids feel more secure in their surroundings and better able to thrive and develop.
+Consistent routines create structure and predictability, which is important for building healthy habits for kids.
+Having routines and daily schedules can be helpful for both you and your child, as you both know what to expect each day.

 Whether you consider yourself a free-range parent or the type of mama that likes to live more spontaneously, I bet it’s safe to say that even the rule breakers among us tend to fall back on some type of structure or routine.